Aliases for ATG4B Gene

 GeneCards Summary for ATG4B Gene

 ATG4B (Autophagy Related 4B Cysteine Peptidase) is a Protein Coding gene.
-Among its related pathways are Autophagy Pathway and Autophagy - animal.
+Diseases associated with ATG4B include Machado-Joseph Disease.
+Among its related pathways are Macroautophagy and Autophagy Pathway.
 Gene Ontology (GO) annotations related to this gene include peptidase activity and cysteine-type peptidase activity.
 An important paralog of this gene is ATG4A.

 Cysteine protease required for the cytoplasm to vacuole transport (Cvt) and autophagy.
 Cleaves the C-terminal amino acid of ATG8 family proteins MAP1LC3, GABARAPL1, GABARAPL2 and GABARAP, to reveal a C-terminal glycine.
 Exposure of the glycine at the C-terminus is essential for ATG8 proteins conjugation to phosphatidylethanolamine (PE) and insertion to membranes, which is necessary for autophagy.
 Has also an activity of delipidating enzyme for the PE-conjugated forms.